 'Kerisik' is a condiment made of grated coconut which is toasted.
 It is the secret to the nutty caramelized flavour of a perfect rendang dish.
-Kerisik is known as coconut butter due to its fragrance and natural oil.
+Here is the only guide you need to making kerisik or coconut butter to get the best aroma and flavour.

 Cooking 20 mins